Asqatasun/Asqatasun/docs/userdoc-assisted-audit.md

 ![](Images/screenshot_20150310_TANAGURU_ASSISTED_AUDIT_step_F_override0.png)

-You can see the clues brought by Tanaguru by expanding the test (simply click on the label of the test).
+You can see the clues brought by Asqatasun by expanding the test (simply click on the label of the test).
 Here it is about the relevancy of the headings, which are presented with their content and respective levels.